 Blue Mountains, Ontario, Canada: Rusty’s

 Blue Mountain is one of Ontario’s most popular ski resorts, and once it’s time for après-ski, Rusty’s is the place to be.
-Headliners of the food menu include the fish tacos, smoked brisket, and nacho chips.
+Headliners of the food menu include the smoked brisket, served up on nachos or in the Chili con Carne.
 Rusty’s is a cornerstone of Blue’s spring skiing experience come March when you can drink in the sun on the patio then move onto the dance floor after dark.
 This takes après-ski up a notch.

 Sunshine Village, Banff, Canada: Mad Trapper’s